viralemergence/fingerprint-preprint/README.md

  ↳ 04_results → Scripts to summarise across models and output figures and key results

-Publically-shareable disease datasets (i.e. open datasets) will be moved over to this repository.

-Model outputs for each disease (csvs of fitted posterior parameter estimates) for individual disease models are stored in "outputs" folder.
+## Model outputs for each disease (csvs of fitted posterior parameter estimates) for individual disease models are stored in "outputs" folder.

  ↳ output → model_outputs → disease_params

+## Publically-shareable disease datasets (i.e. open datasets) will be moved over to this repository.

+## Contact information

+For enquiries contact Rory Gibb (rory.gibb.14@ucl.ac.uk).